hidragos/chatgpt-react-express/README.md

 # 🚀 ChatGPT React App

 This is a React-based application that leverages the power of OpenAI's ChatGPT API to generate human-like responses in a chat interface.
 This README.md will guide you through the setup and usage of this app.
-The Express server serves as a proxy to communicate with the ChatGPT API using gpt-turbo, as openai's own package has trouble using the gpt-3.5-turbo model.
+The Express server serves as a proxy to communicate with the ChatGPT API using gpt-turbo, as openai package has trouble using the gpt-3.5-turbo model.

 ## 📚 Table of Contents